 2.3 Proper ID of a minor

-Recall that this law sets forth several specific steps that a licensee or employee must take when they believe that a person under 21 is trying to buy or obtain liquor.
+Recall that this law sets forth several steps that a licensee or employee must take when they believe a person under 21 is trying to buy or obtain liquor.
 The steps involve the licensee or employee properly checking the person’s identification.
 This means it is always a defense for an accused to show a law enforcement agency or a peace officer that he/she followed these steps and properly identified a customer.

 3. What are the penalties?